PellaPella/PTD-Cheatsheet/reportGuide.md

 # Detailed vulnerability information

 For each vulnerability specify:
-• Name + CVE or CWE
+- Name + CVE or CWE-
-• Description
+- Description
-• Risk
+- Risk
-• Solution
+- Solution
-• Assets Impacted.
+- Assets Impacted.

 # Conclusion and Appendix